WordCounter.vip

 Atbash Cipher

 An ancient Hebrew cipher where each letter is replaced by its mirror position in the alphabet: A→Z, B→Y, C→X. Originally used in the Hebrew Bible (Book of Jeremiah).
-Works as both encoder and decoder — applying it twice returns the original text.
+It works as both encoder and decoder: applying it twice returns the original text.

 HELLO → SVOOL